aleksgorbenko/whoami/README.md

 A `00000001` about myself and my past experiences.

 This is a living document that summarises my past life and work experiences, presented in reverse chronological order, similar to a resume.

-While this is not strictly a resume, it is a story I want to share about my path that has led me to where I am today.
+While this is not strictly a resume, it is a story I want to share about my path that has led me to where I am today (see my [LinkedIn](https://www.linkedin.com/in/aleks-gorbenko-software-engineer) for a more detailed look at my career).

 - [2016 - Present: Software Engineer](#2016---present-software-engineer)
 - [2014 - 2016: Digital Marketing & First Taste of Web Development](#2014---2016-digital-marketing--first-taste-of-web-development)